 Veterans may have been exposed to the hazards listed below based on their military occupation.

-Mineral fiber used in older buildings; if inhaled deeply into the lungs can cause health problems
+Mineral fiber used in older buildings and ships; if inhaled deeply into the lungs can cause health problems

 Usually liquid, used to dissolve, degrease, clean, strip paint, etc.